tie-set/stadle_docs/docs/documentation.rst

 config_db.json
 --------------

-This json file is read by STADLE DB handlers to configure the initial setups.
+This JSON file is read by STADLE persistence server to configure the initial setups.

 - `db_ip`: An DB IP address
   - e.g. `localhost`